 Secondly, we’ll bring the QUERY function into the mix as a possible solution.

-The query function is the most powerful and flexible function in Google Sheets.
-However, its syntax differs from other spreadsheet functions, so it can take a while to learn.
+The query function is the most powerful and flexible in Google Sheets.
+However, its syntax differs from other spreadsheet functions, so learning can take a while.

 =QUERY(A1:A5,"select count(A) where not A contains 'Sun'",-1)